 Screenshot of AVASoft Antivirus Professional:

-If your computer is infected with this fake antivirus program follow these removal instructions to removal AVASoft Antivirus Professional.
+If your computer is infected with this fake antivirus program, follow these removal instructions to remove AVASoft Antivirus Professional.

 Update (7 April 2013): Another rogue antivirus software was released (System Care Antivirus).